 – Are there any ways you can further optimise pages to reduce load time e.g. image optimisation or clunky code?

 Structured data implementation

-- – Is there any useful structured data that you could use to mark up pages, and is existing markup implemented correctly?
+– Is there any useful structured data that you could use to mark up pages, and is existing markup implemented correctly?

 How can you enhance your content strategy?

 Once you’ve made it to this stage you will know how you’re going to deal with all of your existing content, but how can you use your performance data to inform your content strategy going forward?